Plone as a Headless CMS

 In 2018, Volto 1.0.0 was born.
 This modern Javascript frontend interacts with Plone API, opening the door for a completely new way of building sites on top of Plone.

 Plone's traditional look and feel had the experience of 20 years worth of development, so we kept that around too, and it came to be known as Classic UI.
-So today, we have two reference implementations (Volto and Classic UI) that are actively developed.
+So today, we have two reference implementations that are actively developed.

 Plone of Tomorrow